-Congratulations on your purchase of the MS-E Series inverter/charger from Magnum Energy.
-The MS-E Series is a "pure" sine wave inverter designed especially for rugged mobile applications, home backup power, and standalone applications that require 230 VAC/50 Hz power.
+Congratulations on your purchase of the MS Series inverter/charger from Magnum Energy.
+The MS Series is a "pure" sine wave inverter designed especially for rugged mobile applications, home backup power and stand-alone applications.
 Powerful, yet simple to use, this inverter/charger will provide you with years of trouble-free performance you have come to expect from Magnum Energy.